Now Call for Proposals for the Junior Research Programs for Implementation in AY2024 and AY2025

 The Deadline for submitting a program proposal is September 30, 2023.

 When preparing a proposal, the following conditions must be met:

-The program will be held at Tohoku University.
-Specifically, all of the events will be held at Tohoku University, and the long–term stay visitors will stay in Sendai and work with researchers at Tohoku University.
+All of the events in the program should be held in principle at Tohoku University.
+It is desirable that the long–term visitors stay in Sendai and work with researchers at Tohoku University.

 The proposals should be written in English, and the working language in the program should be English.

 The proposals are to be received and selected following the same schedule and selection procedure as the thematic programs.
 The deadline for submissions is Sep.
 30, 2023.

 Successful proposals will be selected by the TFC's International Advisory Board (IAB), who will meet once each year to evaluate junior research program proposals.
 During the final stage of the evaluation process, you may be required to give an oral presentation about your proposal to the IAB.
 The successful proposal will likely be developed through a process of discussion between the proposers and the IAB, mediated by the TFC director.

 Prior to acceptance, the TFC may make suggestions to improve the quality of the program, and we expect that the program proposers to be receptive to our advice.

 The results of the selection will be sent to the organizers once the final decision has been made (in the beginning of January 2024).